kongmunist/mywebsite/pages/blog/cleargelatin1.md

 <hr>
 # Flavor

 The taste is completely neutral.
-There is a tiny or no taste added from the gelatin, it just feels wrong to be eating water.
-The mouthfeel is that of Jell-O, but there is no flavor.
-It's really weird, and feels almost like you shouldn't be eating it.
+The mouthfeel is that of Jell-O and there is a tiny or no taste added from the gelatin, but it feels wrong to be eating water.
+It's really weird!

 Since you can just reheat gelatin to make it liquid again, I made another batch with sugar.
 I heard that sucrose actually helps the gelatinization process, and wanted to check if that was true.
 I must say I didn't notice it being any stiffer, but it definitely tasted much better.